 Teachers are observed by administrators during the formal observation process.
 Additional informal observations are conducted by administrators throughout the year.
 Department Chairs are encouraged to observe colleagues and provide feedback.
 SLT Funds can be used for sub days to allow for peer observation and collaboration.
-Additionally, during the 2019-2020 school year Pathway SLT observations were facilitated by InnovateEd and included the Pathway Principals.
+Observations show that teachers value instructional time, teaching bell to bell, using effective instructional strategies.
+Students display on-task behaviors and are compliant in meeting the teachers behavioral expectations and expectations for the task.
+There is clear evidence of positive relationships formed and maintained between teacher and staff.
+However, there is a greater proportion of teacher talk than student talk during observations.